Mortified: Development and production

 Mortified was created by screenwriter and author Angela Webber.
 Series director is Pino Amenta.
 It consists of 26 24-minute episodes.
 The first season of Mortified had a budget of A$9.3 million.
-It was shot on location in Coolangatta, Palm Beach, Burleigh Heads, Elanora and Tugun on the Gold Coast while most of the school scenes were filmed at the local Palm Beach Currumbin High School and Coolangatta State School starting on 8 June 2005, with the shopping centre scenes filmed at The Pines Shopping Centre at Elanora.
+It was shot on location in Coolangatta, Palm Beach, Currumbin, Burleigh Heads, Elanora, Tugun and Bilinga on the Gold Coast while most of the school scenes were filmed at the local Palm Beach Currumbin High School and Coolangatta State School starting on 8 June 2005, with the shopping centre scenes filmed at The Pines Shopping Centre at Elanora, primarily outside Woolworths and inside the Dimmeys store located opposite Woolworths.
 Mortified was launched in Cannes at MIPTV in April 2006.